-2.3.
+2.2.
 Where we are now

-- Harrow's has an Action Plan to meet Winterbourne Concordat recommendations was 'signed off' by the Winterbourne Task and Finish Group and the National Winterbourne Joint Improvement Programme.
+- ♣ Harrow's has an Action Plan to meet Winterbourne Concordat recommendations was 'signed off' by the Winterbourne Task and Finish Group and the National Winterbourne Joint Improvement Programme.
 Harrow's work-plan is jointly monitored by the council and CCG governance arrangements.
-People in inpatient care will continue to be tracked and monitored via joint panels. - There is a dedicated social work transition team in place to support people with learning disability and or autism - Personalisation system and care management process in place in Adult Social care - GPs training in awareness and supporting people with learning disability undertaken, plans to roll out training for other patient facing staff are in place. - There is an 'Improving access to healthcare' working group in place to implement a range of health programmes for people with learning disabilities including implementation of the 'Greenlight' tool kit, a tool for learning disabilities service provider to ensure 'reasonable adjustments' are made to mainstream pathways ensuring improved access for people with learning disabilities and mental health dual diagnosis - Review of day and residential care undertaken, Supported Housing Plan in place to develop more flexible independent living accommodation for vulnerable groups including for people with Learning disabilities and autism - People with learning disabilities champions in place in the Central and North West London (CNWL) provider services - Child and Adolescent Mental Health Service Learning Disabilities contract in place, lead and monitored by the CCG - In-depth training delivered to staff providing day opportunities for people with learning difficulties in the council's Neighbourhood Resource Centres.
+People in inpatient care will continue to be tracked and monitored via joint panels. - ♣ There is an all age disability team in People Services to support people with learning disability and or autism - ♣ Personalisation system and care management process in place in Adult Social care - GPs training in awareness and supporting people with learning disability undertaken, plans to roll out training for other patient facing staff are in place. - There is an 'Improving access to healthcare' working group in place to implement a range of health programmes for people with learning disabilities including implementation of the 'Greenlight' tool kit, a tool for learning disabilities service provider to ensure 'reasonable adjustments' are made to mainstream pathways ensuring improved access for people with learning disabilities and mental health dual diagnosis - ♣ Review of day and residential care undertaken, an accommodation strategy for vulnerable people being developed to develop more flexible independent living accommodation for vulnerable groups including for people with Learning disabilities and autism - People with learning disabilities champions in place in the Central and North West London (CNWL) provider services - Child and Adolescent Mental Health Service Learning Disabilities contract in place, lead and monitored by the CCG - ♣ In-depth training delivered to staff providing day opportunities for people with learning difficulties in the council's Neighbourhood Resource Centres.
 Training covered areas such as sensory considerations, challenging behaviour and support planning.
-Further training planned for other frontline staff via care management teams

-- Harrow adult mental health services care pathways protocol for people with dual diagnosis of learning disability and mental health in place - 4 Personalisation is embedded in adult social care, care management process.
+Further training planned for other frontline staff via care management teams - Harrow adult mental health services care pathways protocol for people with dual diagnosis of learning disability and mental health in place - Personalisation is embedded in adult social care, care management process.

-2.4.
+2.3.
 What people with learning disabilities and carers are telling us